elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 # Drawbacks

-- This would add the ability to encrypt data on any saved object in the system.
-- Possibly add performance issues to retrieving saved objects.
+* Possibly have a performance impact on Saved Objects API operations that require encryption/decryption
-- Might be complicated to test along with spaces and security
+* Will require non trivial tests to test functionality along with spaces and security
-- Could be too complicated in general
-- The attributes that are encrypted have to be defined and if they change they need to be migrated.
+* The attributes that are encrypted have to be defined and if they change they need to be migrated

 # Alternatives